At Hayes Locums, we view our consultants as more than just recruiters.

 “My whole mantra is, if you went through all that training to be a doctor and to take care of patients, that’s what your main focus should be on.
 The back-and-forth paperwork: I can help with that.”Sara Boucher | Hayes Locums Consultant

-Receive support from your consultant while you’re on assignment
+Receiving support while you’re on assignment

 One of the greatest benefits of having your own dedicated consultant is the support they provide during the assignment itself.
 They check in with you throughout your assignment to make sure things are going well, and are always available if you run into any unexpected trouble, or just need someone to talk to.

 The support you get from your consultant doesn’t end with your assignment––they are also there to help make sure you are set up for success for your next assignment, too.
 Once an assignment concludes, your consultant will reach out to you to hear about your experience, debrief on what went well, and what could have gone better, and share any feedback they received from the facility.